-That is exactly what happened to the family that came to us for intergenerational mediation in Mosaica after a legal proceeding on their inheritance.
-During the proceeding, one party won over the others, but family relationships were destroyed – in effect, the “patient” died.
-This case, like so many others, demonstrates the high price (not only monetary) of legal actions taken against family members.
+That is exactly what happened to the family that turned to Mosaica for intergenerational mediation after a legal proceeding regarding their inheritance had been completed.
+During the proceeding, one party emerged victorious, but family relationships were destroyed in the process: in effect, the “patient” died.
+This case, like so many others, demonstrates the high price, not only financial, paid by family members who take legal action against their kin.

-During the mediation sessions, each of the parties had the chance to truly listen to each other, fully understand each other’s point of view and the needs driving them.
-After this important step, they managed to see beyond their narrow viewpoint and accept that there were other perspectives that they had been unaware of previously.
-Slowly, they abandoned their personal grievances to listen and see the humanity in the other.
-Due to this process and determination to improve, they were able to revive the love they used to have prior to the court case.
-Solutions were agreed upon and formalized in a contract.
+During the mediation sessions, each of the parties had the chance to deeply listen to each other, fully understand each other’s point of view and the needs driving them.
+After this important step, they managed to see beyond their narrow viewpoints and accept that there were other perspectives of which they had previously been unaware.
+Slowly, they released their personal grievances in order to listen and see the humanity of the others.
+Due to this process and their determination to improve, they were able to revive the love they had lost in the process of the court case.
+Solutions were consensually agreed upon and formalized in a contract.